I am many things: scientist, feminist, knitter, runner, avid reader, and country music fan. In particular, I am the

 crazy—I have depression and anxiety, the kind that are chronic and genetic and unlikely to ever fully disappear.
 They have shown up in various forms over the years, including postpartum depression after the birth of my first kid.

-mama—I’m the mother of three-year-old Little Boy and his infant sibling Younger Brother.
+mama—I’m the mother of five-year-old Little Boy and his two-year-old sibling Younger Brother.
 Generic platitudes about motherhood annoy me, and I can get very grumpy about unscientific parenting advice.

 PhD—The original name of this blog was crazy grad mama, where the “grad” meant “graduate student.”
 I received my PhD in the summer of 2017.
-I’ve chosen not to pursue a career in academia, which means I’m still trying to figure out what I want to be when I grow up.
+After much angst, I chose not to pursue a career in academia and found a pretty great corporate job working with data.